Kalayaan, Palawan: Power supply

 By day, the residents get electricity from a power generator owned by the municipal government.
 By night, they shift to stored solar power that comes from 1.5-volt solar panels installed on the Thitu Island.
 On June 12, 2021, The National Power Corporation switched on its P33 million Kalayaan Diesel Power Plant project that covered the supply, delivery and installation of the 300 kilowatt diesel generating sets, a 13.8-kilovolt (kV) distribution line and fuel oil storage tanks, providing round-the-clock power to the facilities on the Thitu Island.

+Sheltered Port Project

+As of May 2026, the Philippine government has prioritized infrastructure development on Nanshan (Lawak) Island as part of a maritime resilience strategy to strengthen its administrative presence in the Kalayaan Island Group.
+A key component of this initiative is the construction of a new sheltered port facility, which has been allocated over ₱1 billion across multiple budget cycles, including a significant investment for a second phase of development, to replace the island's existing shallow-water access and enhance the capability of the Philippine Coast Guard to dock vessels and maintain a sustained presence in the region.
+These development efforts, which are conducted under the oversight of the Department of Public Works and Highways and the Department of National Defense, are officially categorized as legitimate exercises of sovereign jurisdiction intended to support the welfare and livelihood of Filipino personnel and civilians within the Municipality of Kalayaan, despite objections from the Chinese government.

+Proposed Expansion and Settlement

+As of February 2026, the local government of Kalayaan has identified Nanshan (Lawak), West York (Likas), and Northeast Cay (Parola) Islands as "livable" features suitable for future civilian settlement to strengthen the country’s presence in the Kalayaan Island Group.
+According to Vice Mayor Maurice Phillip Albayda, these potential expansions are modeled after the successful civilian-military integration on Thitu (Pag-asa) Island, which serves as a proof of concept for the municipality.
+Municipal officials emphasize that these efforts aim to reinforce sovereign control and enhance the delivery of basic services, though full-scale settlement remains contingent upon the prior development of necessary infrastructure to ensure long-term sustainability for future residents.

 Environment

-On June 8, 1982, Loaita (Kota) and Lankiam (Panata) islands were designated as marine turtle sanctuaries by the Ministry of National Resources (MNR) when it issued Administrative Order No. 8.
+On June 8, 1982, Loaita Island (Kota) and Loaita Cay (Panata) islands were designated as marine turtle sanctuaries by the Ministry of National Resources (MNR) when it issued Administrative Order No. 8.